benseven/edi.bike/site/projects/2025-08-voi-app/index.md

 ---

 Voi app, as per time of publishing (Thursday 21st August, 2025).
-Click down into the images to see a description for each.
-You can move between them with arrow keys or the buttons on-screen.
+Click down into the images to see a description for each. _You can through the gallery with arrow keys, swiping on a touchscreen device, or the buttons on-screen for non-touchscreen devices._

 <link rel="stylesheet" href="/projects/2025-08-voi-app/assets/photoswipe/photoswipe.css">